Sri Lanka’s ruling coalition loses majority amid protests over economic crisis

 Newly appointed finance minister resigns

-Meanwhile, in another setback the newly appointed finance minister also announced that he was quitting the role less than 24 hours after he accepted the post.
+Meanwhile, in another setback the newly appointed finance minister also announced that he was quitting less than 24 hours after he accepted the post.

 Ali Sabry, a close ally of Rajapaksa, was sworn in as the finance minister on Monday after Sri Lanka’s entire Cabinet resigned en masse from their positions at a late-night meeting on Sunday.